 Both M.Ed.
 (Master of Education) and M.S.
 (Master of Science) options are offered.

 The key features of the NLGL program are:

-- Online Course Offerings.
-The program offers approximately 50% of the courses online.
+- Online course offerings: The program offers approximately 50% of the courses online.
 Some concentration areas have fully online options.

-- Core and Concentrations.
-All students will complete the same 4 core courses (12 credit hours) and an additional 18 credits in their concentration areas: reading, English language arts, or social studies.
+- Core and concentrations: All students will complete the same 4 core courses (12 credit hours) and an additional 18 credit hours in their concentration area: reading, English language arts or social studies.

 The Master of Education degree requires 30 credits.
 At 2020-21 tuition rates, the cost of the required courses is $462 per credit for North Carolina residents and $1,311 per credit for non-residents.
 Thus, the total estimated cost for the 30-credit program is $13,860 for North Carolina residents and $39,330 for non-residents.
 The Master of Science program, which requires 36 credit hours, is charged at the same rates.
 See Online and Distance Education Tuition and Fees for cost details.

 Plan of Study

 The program consists of 30 (M.Ed.) or 36 (M.S.) credit hours of study.
 A full-time graduate student may take nine credit hours of coursework per semester; part-time students typically take three or six credit hours of coursework per semester.

 All teachers enrolled in the 30-hour NLGL concentration in the M.Ed. program will take 4 core courses along with an additional 6 courses (18 credits) in a specific certification area of their choice.